shahbaz42/react_app_using_webpack_and_babel/README.md

 # We are going to use the following libraries

-## Webpack
-Webpack is a module bundler.
+- *Webpack* : It is a module bundler.
 It helps in bundling all the modules into a single file.

-## Babel
-Babel is a JavaScript compiler.
-It helps in converting the latest version of JavaScript into a version that is supported by all the browsers.
+- *Babel* : It is a JavaScript compiler.
+It helps in compiling the JavaScript files using babel.

-## NodeJS
-NodeJS is a JavaScript runtime environment.
-It helps in running JavaScript on the server.
+- *React* : It is a JavaScript library.
+It helps in building user interfaces.

 # Steps to create a react app from scratch